arimboor/arimboor.github.io/_posts/2024-06-27-DE-YARA-Extracting-Artifacts-Windows-PE.md

 > Code block-based YARA rules also helps to attribute the threat actor to an extent, but not always {: .prompt-info }

+In the next section, we will explore how rule engineering to create effective detection patterns.